Ortus-Solutions/cfconfig/readme.md

 ## Notes

 The `BaseConfig` will read/write to a JSON file called `.CFConfig.json` by default in the home directory you specify.
-You can alternatively specify a full path to a JSON to change the name.
+You can alternatively specify a full path to a JSON file to change the name.

 The Lucee 4 and Lucee 5 *web* components expect the `CFHomePath` to be the folder containing the `lucee-web.xml.cfm` file.
 An example would be: